matias-ceau/scripts/docs/scripts/m3u_creator.sh.md

+# M3U Creator Script (m3u_creator.sh)

 ---

-Create an m3u file from all files in the current directory.
+Create an m3u file from music files in the current directory.

 ---